Roche's neuromyelitis optica drug Enspryng wins EU approval

-ZURICH, June 28 (Reuters) - Roche's (ROG.S) Enspryng has been approved by the European Commission, the Swiss drugmaker said on Monday, the latest regulatory blessing for the injectible drug that can be given at home to treat neuromyelitis optica spectrum disorder.
+ZURICH (Reuters) - Roche’s Enspryng has been approved by the European Commission, the Swiss drugmaker said on Monday, the latest regulatory blessing for the injectible drug that can be given at home to treat neuromyelitis optica spectrum disorder.

 The EU approval follows the U.S. Food and Drug Administration’s green light last August to treat the rare condition, also called Devic’s disease, where the immune system damages the spinal cord and the nerves of the eyes.